Code-Institute-Submissions/KieranSweeden-fol.io/README.md

 ## Testing

-All information regarding bugs and testing during the development of folio was documented within the [TESTING.md](TESTING.md) file.
+To keep the README.md file concise, all information regarding bugs and testing during the development of fol.io was documented within the [TESTING.md](TESTING.md) file.

 ## Deployment

+To keep the README.md file concise, the deployment section has been given it's own unique markdown file.
+To view deployment procedures, please click [here](DEPLOYMENT.md).

 ## Credits